All you need to know

 What vaccinations do I need?

-The advice on required vaccinations varies from country to country, so please consult your doctor or pharmacist before departure.
+The advice on required vaccinations varies from country to country, so please consult your doctor before departure.

 Can I drink the water?